Print

 Instructions

-1. In a large mixing bowl, stir well to combine ground beef with breadcrumbs, egg, milk, onion, parsley, garlic powder, all-spice, salt and pepper.
-Mix well to form a uniform consistency.
+1. In a large mixing bowl, combine ground beef, breadcrumbs, egg, milk, onion, parsley, garlic powder, allspice, salt, and pepper.
+Mix until just combined and uniform (avoid overmixing so the meatballs stay tender).

-2. Take 2 spoonfuls of the beef mixture at a time and roll into meatballs.
-Set aside and lightly coat with some oil to keep them from sticking, if needed.
+2. Scoop about 2 tablespoons of the mixture at a time and roll into meatballs.
+Set aside, lightly coating with oil if needed to prevent sticking.

-3. In a large skillet, heat butter over medium high heat for 2 minutes until the melted butter sizzles.
-Add meatballs and cook until browned on all sides, about 7-8 minutes.
-Make sure to stir gently to prevent the meatballs from disintegrating.
-Set aside on a plate.
+3. In a large skillet, melt butter over medium-high heat until sizzling, about 2 minutes.
+Add the meatballs and cook until browned on all sides, about 7–8 minutes, stirring gently to avoid breaking them apart.
+Transfer to a plate and set aside.

-4. In the same skillet, add olive oil and heat over medium-high heat for one minute.
-Stir in the flour, it should start to bubble and thicken.
-Whisk in beef broth and heavy cream.
-Keep stirring to combine until uniform and thickened, about 1 minute.
-Stir in dijon mustard and Worcestershire sauce and season with salt and pepper.
+4. In the same skillet, add olive oil and heat over medium-high for 1 minute.
+Stir in the flour and cook until bubbling and golden.
+Slowly whisk in beef broth and heavy cream until smooth and thickened, about 1 minute.
+Stir in Dijon mustard and Worcestershire sauce, then season with salt and pepper.

-5. Add the meatballs into the skillet and toss well to coat.
-Cover the lid and cook over medium-heat until meatballs are cooked through, about 5 more minutes.
-Then continue to stir the cream sauce until thickened to a desired consistency, about 2 minutes.
+5. Return the meatballs to the skillet and toss to coat in the gravy.
+Cover and simmer over medium heat until the meatballs are cooked through, about 5 minutes.
+Uncover and continue stirring the sauce until it reaches your desired consistency, 1–2 minutes more.

-6. Garnish with parsley and serve immediately over a bowl of mashed potatoes, cooked pasta, or rice.
+6. Garnish with parsley and serve immediately over mashed potatoes, cooked pasta, or rice.

 Notes